isomerpages/nlb-biblioasia/_holding-area/Coffee in the Basement, Tea on the Second Floor: A Brief History of John Little at Raffles Place.md

  <img style="width:80%;" src="/images/Online%20Only%20Articles/John%20Little%20at%20Raffles%20Place/jl%20dept%20store.jpg">
 <div style="background-color: white;">This photo from the 1910s of the glassware and crockery section of John Little allows us to appreciate the store’s open concept feel, as well as its beautiful hardwood floors.  <i>Lee Kip Lin Collection, courtesy of National Archives of Singapore.</i></div><br>

+Besides furniture, shoppers were also privy to a wide range of goods,[^13] some of which would be considered unusual today, at the opening.
+Customers could browse sections in the department store such as drugs and perfumery (the pharmacy);[^14] bags and trunks

+* * *